-Disruptive works
+- Disruptive works

-Construction work for the new Penshurst Public School is underway.
-The following activities are planned for the upcoming weeks (include detail of work here as required, for example impacts around noise, traffic etc.)
+Construction work for the major upgrade to Schofields Public School is underway.
+The following activities are planned for the upcoming weeks (outline detail of works here).
 You can contact us directly using the details below to discuss any aspect of this work.

-Get involved
+- Get involved